TycheSoftwares/testing-repo/.github/ISSUE_TEMPLATE/suggestion-for-documentation-improvement-correction.md

 ## Description of the Suggestion

 > Describe the changes you suggest to improve or correct the documentation.
+Be specific about any errors or areas of confusion you've identified.